-At law a driver who knows or should know that the tyres of his vehicles are so defective that a skid may occur is at fault in the event of an accident.
-The appellant, by failing to drive with the caution that the circumstances demanded, did not exercise the care expected of a prudent driver, and consequently his driving was dangerous and caused the death of the deceased.
+(i) A driver who knows or should know that the tyres of his vehicle are so defective that a skid may occur is at fault in the event of an accident

-For the appellant: S.K.
-Munthali, Senior Legal Aid Counsel.

-For the respondent: J.M.
-Mwanachango, Assistant Senior State Advocate.
+For the Appellant: S.K.
+Munthali Senior Legal Aid .
+For the Respondent: J.M.
+Mwanachongo Assistant Senior State Advocate.